Mike Wunder, PI

 Ryan Parker, MS Student

-I completed my undergrad at the University of Wyoming, earning degrees in Wildlife & Fisheries Biology & Management, and Environment & Natural Resources.
-While at UW I got my first internship with the Forest Service – Douglas Ranger District on the Thunder Basin National Grassland (TBNG).
-It has since turned into a full time tech job, and now a partnership with the University of Colorado – Denver.
-With the Forest Service, I have worked on a sage grouse management project as well as with raptors, bats, amphibians, and fish.
-The main focus of my job is black-tailed prairie dog management and associated species (mountain plover, burrowing owl, and swift fox).
-My research at UCD involves occupancy modeling for mountain plover, burrowing owl, and swift fox on prairie dog colonies at TBNG, as well as nest/den distribution among the three species.
-I am collaborating with fellow MS candidate Tyler Michels, looking at similar research on the Pawnee National Grassland.
-I have a passion for wildlife in the grassland ecosystem, and my goal is to be a Wildlife Biologist for a federal land management agency.
+I received my BS from the University of Wyoming, earning degrees in Wildlife & Fisheries Biology & Management, and Environment & Natural Resources.
+During this time, I began an internship with the Forest Service (FS) on the Thunder Basin National Grassland.
+It has since turned into a full-time, seasonal position, and eventually connected me to the Wunder Lab here at UCD.
+My job with the FS largely focuses on black-tailed prairie dog and associated species (mountain plover, burrowing owl, and swift fox) management.
+Thus, my masters research here at UCD includes occupancy modeling for mountain plover, burrowing owl, and swift fox on prairie dog colonies, as well as analyzing overlap between nest and den distribution among the three species.
+My interests include grassland ecology, species-interactions, conservation, land management, and GIS.
 Contact Ryan

 Allison Pierce, PhD Student